saramasarone/enrich_omics/README.md

 - Plot the drugs associated to a given target and the trial phase they are currently in

 ## Plots
-- explort plots in SVG and PNG
+- Export plots in SVG and PNG